thierrydecker/nfpy/docs/architecture.rst

 Architecture
 ============

-This section will describe the architecture of NFPy
+This section will describe the architecture of NFPy.